SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 ***

 # Eistein's train
-Obserber M stands in the non-moving moment, and looks at two lights shining through A and B
+Obserber M stands in the non-moving moment, and looks at two lights shining through A and B. The time